 Welcome!
-I’m Adam Walter, a front-end web developer and designer living in the coastal town of Rowley, Massachusetts.
+I’m Adam Walter, a web developer living in the coastal town of Rowley, Massachusetts.
 I’m currently the Director of Development at Vital, a digital agency in Portsmouth, New Hampshire.

 I grew up in Essex, Massachusetts surrounded by the scent of salt marsh, fried clams, and antique furniture.
 37 years later, I’m still living here in Boston’s North Shore and I can’t imagine being anywhere else.